-12 Things to Never Do After a Fight With Your Partner
+Dealing with Relationship Fights: 12 Things to Never Do After a Fight

 Don't: Be hard on yourself that you fought

 Don’t beat yourself up over an argument.
 All you’re doing is undercutting your self-respect, self-esteem, and self-confidence, says Lloyd.
 “Of course two people aren’t always going to be on the same page,” says Syrtash.
 “The important piece is that you each got a little closer to discovering what’s important to each other.”
-It happens to the best of us and is only unhealthy and unproductive.
+Getting stuck in self-recrimination is unhealthy and unproductive.
 “Beating yourself up is rarely an effective use of your time,” says Doares.
 Fighting can be a good thing; it shows that you’re invested and working at the relationship.
 You care enough to get to the bottom of your issues.
 “In fact, not fighting at all is a sign, too,” says Feuerman.
 “Some arguments, if they’re able to be resolved, should actually bring you both closer together.”
 Find yourself revisiting the most common fight couples have?
 Here's how to stop fighting about money.

 Don't: Use hurtful words to describe your partner